GoogleChrome/web.dev/src/site/content/en/fast/use-imagemin-to-compress-images/index.md

 Uncompressed images bloat your pages with unnecessary bytes.
 Because images can be [candidates for Largest Contentful Paint (LCP)](/lcp/#what-elements-are-considered), those unnecessary bytes can add unnecessary [resource load time](/optimize-lcp/#3-reduce-resource-load-time), which can result in longer LCP times.

-The photo on theright is 40% smaller than the one on the left, yet would probably look identical to the average user.
+The photo on the right is 40% smaller than the one on the left, yet would probably look identical to the average user.

 <div class="table-wrapper">
   <table>